-Major changes are in store for the health care industry.
+Major changes are in store for the healthcare industry, specifically healthcare technology.
 From artificial intelligence to blockchain technology, there are affordable and efficient opportunities out there that just might be the shot in the arm your practice could use.

-Patients love it because it’s considered “minimally” invasive so they won’t need to heal from large scars.
-And you’ll appreciate it because it makes surgeries more efficient and more precise.
+Patients love AI-assisted robotic surgery because it’s considered “minimally” invasive.
+Minimally invasive surgeries, like the ones performed with robots, often mean patients won’t need to heal from large scars.
+As a surgeon, you will appreciate it because it makes surgeries more efficient and more precise.
 Robots even have the capabilities to analyze previous surgical data to inform new techniques.

 As much as patients would like them to be, your staff can’t be in two places at one time.
-While they can never replace the “human touch,” virtual nursing assistants are available 24/7 to help monitor patients, keep them informed, and even answer questions about medications.
+While they can never replace the “human touch,” virtual nursing assistants can supplement your nursing staff when they have exceeded optimal workloads.
+As studies have shown, overworked nurses are more likely to make mistakes, which is why virtual nursing assistants can be so powerful in your patient care toolbox.
+Virtual nursing assistants are available 24/7 to help monitor patients, keep them informed, and even answer questions about medications, right on your patients’ phones.

 Speaking of cutting-edge technology, ever hear of virtual biopsies?
-You will – and sooner than later.
+If you haven't already, you will – and sooner.
 In the late stages of beta testing, artificial intelligence could signal the end of physical tissue samples for diagnostic processes.

 With enhanced imaging analytics, you’ll be able to diagnose, define and treat tumors cheaper and quicker.
 And when your patient hears there will be no need for an invasive biopsy, everyone wins.